purnchand/Google-Translator/README.md

 # Google-Translator

-[It is a Online Google Translator Using Python]
+ This is a Online Google Translator Using Python